 The courses listed below are designed specifically for BXA students as part of the BHA General Education, BSA Core, and BCSA Core requirements.

 52-190 BXA Freshman Interdisciplinary Seminar, Fall: 9 units

 The BXA Freshman Interdisciplinary Seminar introduces first-year students to the field of interdisciplinary work and arts-based research.
 Students engage with theoretical and practical readings from across the various concentrations, with particular emphasis on aesthetic theory.
 Guest lectures complement the weekly readings by giving insight into practical implementations of these ideas.
 Students will conceive, research, and create a final project to be presented at the end of the semester.
 BXA internal transfer students should register for 52-399 BXA Interdisciplinary Seminar to fulfill the interdisciplinary requirement.

-52-399 BXA Interdisciplinary Seminar: The Charles Norton Lectures in Perspective, Fall or Spring: 9 units
+52-399 BXA Interdisciplinary Seminar: The Charles Norton Lectures in Perspective, Spring: 9 units

 52-290 Literacy Across Disciplines, Spring: 9 units